kuno/node-pachube/README.md

-A simple warpper for api.pachube.com.
+A simple warpper for pachube.com API v2.